What is uranium?

 What are the testing requirements for uranium?

 In Massachusetts, public water systems are required to test for uranium for four consecutive quarters (every three months for a year).
-Based on the results, a public water system may reduce its testing frequency with approval by the Massachusetts Department of Environmental Protection (MassDEP).
+Based on the results, testing may occur less often with approval by MassDEP.